Kingman Personal Injury Lawyer

 Q: What Types of Damages Can I Recover in a Personal Injury Claim in Arizona?

 A: In a personal injury case in Arizona, you can recover damages, including economic damages such as medical bills and expenses, lost wages, and property damage.
 You can seek non-economic damages, which include pain and suffering, posttraumatic stress disorder, and emotional trauma.
-In some instances, a person can also seek punitive damages, which are meant to punish the defendant, although this is rare.
+In some instances, a person can also seek punitive damages, which are meant to punish the defendant for extreme negligence and are not available in all cases.

 Q: Can I File a Personal Injury Claim if the Injury Wasn’t Immediately Apparent?

-A: You can still file a personal injury claim if the injury wasn’t immediately apparent.
+A: Yes, you can still file a personal injury claim if the injury wasn’t immediately apparent.
 Arizona allows a discovery rule, where if an injury is not immediately obvious, you can still file a claim.
-The claim must be filed within two years of the earlier of these two instances — the date you do discover the injury or the date you should have discovered the injury (based on reasonable diligence).
+The claim must be filed within two years of the date you learned of the injury, or the date you reasonably should have noticed the injury.
+Additionally, these cases can be difficult to prove.
+A lawyer can gather evidence connecting your injury to the accident.

 Contact The Kaiser Law Group Today

+Injuries can be difficult to recover from, impacting not only your physical health but also your mental health, financial stability, and quality of life.
+Filing a claim can help you recover.
 If you have been injured by negligence or intentional acts of an entity or another person, The Kaiser Law Group can help.
-Contact us today for more information.
+Contact us today to set up a free initial consultation.

 Kingman Practice Areas